stelligent/cloudformation_templates/README.md

         </td>

    <tr>
-        <th align="left" colspan="2"><h4><a href="https://github.com/stelligent/cloudformation_templates/tree/master/labs/codepipeline">Mock Stages and Actions in AWS CodePipeline</a></h4></th>
+        <th align="left" colspan="2"><h4><a href="https://github.com/stelligent/cloudformation_templates/tree/master/labs/codepipeline">Mock Stages and Actions in AWS CodePipeline and AWS Lambda</a></h4></th>
     </tr>
     <tr>
         <td valign="top">
-            <p>Creates a deployment pipeline in AWS CodePipeline using pre-built Lambda function.
+            <p>Creates a deployment pipeline in AWS CodePipeline using a pre-built Lambda function.
 It can be used to model a pipeline without initial implementation</p>
             <h6>Prerequisites</h6>
             <h6>Supported Regions</h6>
              <ol>